Overview:

 • Does this journalism deserve my support?

-The most successful programs feature membership tiers designed around these motivations rather than internal departments.
+The most successful programs feature support giving tiers designed around these motivations rather than internal departments.
 The result is a structure that is easier to explain, easier to market, and easier for readers to understand.

-If a membership tier cannot be explained in a single sentence, it’s usually a sign the model needs simplification.
+If a support giving tier cannot be explained in a single sentence, it’s usually a sign the model needs simplification.

 In many successful programs, this on-ramp takes the form of a daily or near-daily email newsletter that introduces readers to a newsroom’s reporting.